bchen428/Seq_Sort/README.md

 # Runtime

 In the average case, the runtime should be O(nlogn).
 The two major time consuming steps are sorting the sequences into hashmaps w/ singly linked lists (average O(nlogn)) and a mergesort (average/worst O(nlogn)).
 Worst case of hashmap w/ singly linked lists is O(n^2) since no re-hashing method was built in.
 However, it was incredibly unlikely to be of significant impact as the index uses a modulo value of about ~1 million (thus this uses fairly large spatial complexity) and the sequence to key method creates absolutely unique keys (for library size <= 19) and reasonably unique keys (for library size > 19).
 Moreover, the MiSeq's upper limit on sequences is ~25 million sequences or so (usually with many duplicates), thus we expect no more than ~25 sequences in any given linked list in the average case.

+I typically was able to run 10-15 million sequences in around 30 seconds, but this will obviously vary from system to system.